AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/mardown in DITA and AEM Guides.md

 #### Publish to PDF and Web output

-Once markdown files are converted into DITA.
-User can seamlessly publish output to any formats available in AEM Guides.
+Once markdown files are converted into DITA,User can seamlessly publish output to any formats available in AEM Guides.

 Available formats in AEM Guides : [Output formats](../../../user-guide/generate-output-understand-presets.md)